 About the course

-The English with Drama PGCE introduces students to the broad scope of English and Drama as curriculum subjects across the 11–16 age range.
-Along with practical knowledge, it offers perspectives on the role of language in learning, the teaching of literacies and literature, the principles of syllabus design and evaluation, and assessment and recording.
-The programme is rated 'outstanding' by Ofsted (2013).
+The English with Drama PGCE introduces students to the broad scope of English and Drama as curriculum subjects across the secondary age range.
+Along with practical knowledge, it offers perspectives on the role of language in learning, the teaching of literacies and literature, the principles of curriculum design, and evaluation and of formative and summative assessment.

-This programme will develop an understanding of classroom practice and the theories underpinning teaching and learning in English, media and drama and students work with others to produce assessed theatre in education (TiE) presentations for children in partnership schools.
-This develops students understanding of how drama and theatre can be applied to teaching and learning.
+You will develop an understanding of classroom practice and the theories underpinning teaching and learning in English, media and drama.
+You will work with others to produce assessed Theatre in Education (TiE) presentations for children in partnership schools.
+This develops students’ understanding of how drama and theatre can be applied to teaching and learning.

-Students on this PGCE will be joining the largest English PGCE programme in the country, allowing them to benefit from a team of tutors with unparalleled expertise in the subject.
+Students will be joining the largest English PGCE programme in the country, allowing them to benefit from a team of tutors with unparalleled expertise in the subject.
 Students will also be able to develop supportive peer networks, sharing ideas and resources.

 Sessions at the IOE are interactive and practical, and students will participate in a range of group and individual activities, some of which involve collaboration with schools and other organisations, for example Shakespeare’s Globe and the British Film Institute.
-The PGCE year ends with a Theatre in Education project that involves a tour to partnership schools.
+The PGCE year ends with a collaborative TiE project that involves a tour to partnership schools.

 Students will spend most of their time (120 days) in schools, working with English and drama mentors who support you through your two school placements.
 The Professional Practice module is assessed through these placements, associated tasks and a portfolio.